Temple architecture (LDS Church): Stairwells

 The two stairwells were constructed of dressed limestone walls.
 One rose from the northwest corner and the other from the southwest corner of the temple.
-They were not true circles but were flattened on four sides.
-Nor were they symmetrical, being 16 ft in diameter from east to west and 17 ft in diameter from north to south.
+They were not true circles but were flattened on four sides; they were also asymmetrical, measuring 16 ft (4.9 m) in diameter from east to west and 17 ft (5.2 m) from north to south.
 This was done to support landings and other support structures.

 The staircases, made of wood, provided access to all levels of the temple, with a landing at each floor.
 The southwest staircase was completely finished, but the staircase in the northwest corner was never completed—it was roughed in with temporary boards resting on the risers.
 Workmen used this staircase to gain access to the building during its construction, especially during the winter of 1845–1846, when persons were using the other staircase to reach the attic for ordinance work.